thruthesky/easy_packages/easychat/README.md

 However, we should not allow blocked user to put himself in members (or chat room user) and it should be in security rule.

 What we can also do is to filter out the room docs that blocked the user in Room List view.
-(For now, this is not implemented.)

 For non-open group chat, querying is not an issue since we query chat rooms that the user is a member of, and since blocking user will kick out the user as well.